ravedaymond/PxbWriter/README.md

 var builder = new PxbWriterBuilder("target", .15);
 ```

-[^note]: There are a number of other functionalities to the PxbWriterBuilder class however, as stated earlier, this How-To will not be covering any feature but writing a given message.
+> There are a number of other functionalities to the PxbWriterBuilder class however, as stated earlier, this How-To will not be covering any feature but writing a given message.

 The above will create a new Builder that will assign `<span id="target">` element that we created to be the message holder of the writer.
 It will also make the speed at which each character is typed 0.15 seconds.